Disposable Emails: What They Are and How to Handle Them

 What do you need to set up a disposable email?

 You don’t need to provide your name, address, phone number or any information about yourself.
 It’s virtually anonymous.
 That’s the point!
+(Speaking of anonymity, here’s a quick way to find out who’s behind those pesky phone calls you keep getting.)

 Some temporary email providers allow you to keep the account active by using it or requesting more time.
 If someone tries to email the address after it self-destructs, it will bounce back.